 - Give you some practical tips for determining whether your doctor is the right person to treat your back pain.

 Back pain has many causes.
-Because the spine is complex, when it hurts it is important to determine exactly what’s causing the pain.
-All too often I see medical doctors simply treat the pain and ignore the cause of the pain.
-Currently one of the common approaches in a medical office is to do nothing for six weeks.
+Because the spine is complex, it is important to determine exactly what’s causing the pain when it hurts.
+All too often I see medical doctors simply treat the pain and ignore the cause.
+Currently, one of the common approaches in a medical office is to do nothing for six weeks.
 If the pain goes away, then it is assumed that everything is fine.
-Another very common treatment is to prescribe a drug to lessen the inflammation, pain or muscle spasms.
+Another very common treatment is to prescribe a drug to lessen the inflammation, pain, or muscle spasms.
 It is no surprise that study after study shows that the standard treatments for back pain are pretty lame.